-Britain’s newly-elected Conservative Party government will devolve authority over health care, housing and transportation to England’s major cities, provided they elect a mayor, Chancellor George Osborne said on Thursday.
+Britain’s newly-elected Conservative government will devolve authority over health care, housing and transportation to England’s major cities, provided they elect a mayor, Chancellor George Osborne has announced.

 Last year, the ten council areas in Greater Manchester — most of which are controlled by Labour — agreed to call a mayoral election, described by Osborne at the time as “a massive moment for the north of England.”

-His government also aims to rebalance Britain’s economy, shifting activity away from London and the South East toward a “Northern Powerhouse” comprising the cities of Leeds, Liverpool, Manchester and Sheffield.
+His government also aims to rebalance Britain’s economy, shifting activity away from London and the South East toward a “Northern Powerhouse” comprised of Leeds, Liverpool, Manchester and Sheffield.

-The shift of power toward metropolitan areas of England would happen at a time when more power is devolved to Scotland as well.
+The shift of power would come at a time when more power is devolved to Scotland as well.

-Osborne has offered Manchester £1 billion in additional spending powers as well as joint control over some £6 billion in health and social care spending.
+Osborne has offered Manchester £1 billion in additional spending as well as joint control over some £6 billion in health and social-care spending.